kloyan/canary-fswatcher/README.md

 # Canary FSWatcher

 Canary FSWatcher is a CLI tool which monitors a file or directory and fires a [canarytokens.org](https://canarytokens.org/generate) URL webhook whenever the target is accessed.
+The main use case is to quickly discover that a server has been breached.
+Create a [honeypot file](https://en.wikipedia.org/wiki/Honeypot_(computing)), put it into an easy to find location and monitor its access via this tool.

 ## Why?